 However, you can’t use a Silica gel packet to remove enough moisture to safely package moist foods (see list above) with an oxygen absorber.

 This changes the texture and can shorten the open shelf life.
-But throw a few 10 gram packages in the can, and you’ll fix the problem.
+But throw a few 10-gram packages in the can, and you’ll fix the problem.
 Just make sure you replace them every few weeks (or more often if you live in a very humid environment).

-Silica Gel Packs are also often used to keep ammunition and firearms, silver, tools and important documents dry as well.
+Silica Gel Packs are also often used to keep ammunition and firearms, silver, tools, and important documents dry as well.
 They can also be used to dry up a wet cell phone!